 Who should screen?

-In the Child and Teen Checkups program, the components of vision screening are provided by both the health care provider (HCP - definition includes physician, nurse practitioner, physician's assistant, or registered nurse [RN] with training in vision screening from MDH) and the medical assistant or licensed practical nurse (LPN).
-For example, the vision health history, the muscle balance screening (observation, corneal light reflex, cross cover and external ocular movements [also called fix and follow]), red reflex and pupillary light response are performed by the HCP.
+In the Child and Teen Checkups program, components of vision screening are provided by either the health care provider (HCP - definition includes physician, nurse practitioner, physician's assistant, or registered nurse [RN] with training in vision screening from MDH) or the medical assistant or licensed practical nurse (LPN).
+For example, the vision health history, external inspection and observation, corneal light reflex, unilateral cover test and external ocular movements [also called fix and follow], red reflex and pupillary light response are performed by the HCP.
 Screening with visual acuity charts and stereo acuity test is often conducted by the medical assistant or LPN.
 For more information regarding C&TC roles, review the following C&TC fact sheets: Vision Screening, Health History, and Physical Exam.